Class: Aws::SecurityHub::Client

 Deletes invitations received by the Amazon Web Services account to become a member account.

-This operation is only used by accounts that are not part of an organization.
-Organization accounts do not receive invitations.
+This operation is only used to delete invitations that are sent to member accounts that aren't part of an organization.
+Organization accounts don't receive invitations.

 #delete_members(params = {}) ⇒ Types::DeleteMembersResponse